 However, is that enough?
 In 2015 I found myself in a controversy about transparency, and I realized that even though I did what was required, I didn’t do enough enough to earn the public’s trust.

 Starting in September of 2015 I took on the painstakingly laborious task of detailing the financial arrangements around every speaking engagement, every written assignment, every lecture and every legislative junket.
 While not technically required, such detailed documentation sets a new standard for transparency that I’m glad to take on, and encourage others (especially critics) to meet that standard.

-You can see that I’ve never received personal compensation from any company, and any financial transactions are reimbursement for exact costs of travel, lodging, etc. As public scientists we don’t have special funds for travel, so travel outside of our state must be paid for by those requesting our assistance.
+As public scientists we typically don’t have special funds for travel, so travel to invited talks or events outside of our state must be paid for by those requesting our assistance.

 My research funding history can be seen here.

 Funding for my outreach program comes from individuals and charities to support biotech literacy.
 These lists are available here.

 The details of who pays for my speaking engagements, lectures and other travel is listed here from July, 2013, and is updated frequently.
 You can see that here.

 An abbreviated CV is presented here, and is only a fraction of what I do.